 4. Assign a Single Person to Oversee Supplies

 When multiple people are responsible for ordering and distributing, confusion can occur, resulting in overstocked or missing items.
 Having one individual responsible for administering the safety equipment consolidates responsibility and accountability.
 This person can keep track of stock, take care of reordering, verify expiration dates, and maintain a log.
-One contact solves many phone tags and expedites discrepancies or shortages.
+One contact resolves multiple phone tags and expedites discrepancies or shortages.

 5. Rotate Stock Regularly

-Many safety items like hard hats, respirators, and first aid supplies have expiration dates or shelf lives.
+Many safety items, such as hard hats, respirators, and first aid supplies, have expiration dates or shelf lives.
 Implement a “first in, first out” rotation system to avoid waste.
 Place older products at the front of the storage area and newer stock at the back so that the oldest supplies get used first.
-Regularly checking and rotating stock prevents equipment from expiring unused, saves money, and verify that all gear meets safety standards.
+Regularly checking and rotating stock prevents equipment from expiring unused, saves money, and verifies that all gear meets safety standards.

 6. Order Based on Usage Data, Not Guesswork

 Remember that purchasing too much equipment wastes money, while ordering too little can cause supply chain delays and holdups.
 Instead of estimating, monitor your weekly or monthly consumption of every item.
 Understanding your usage trends helps establish accurate reorder points, ensuring a smooth flow through your supply chain.
-This method keeps your supplies balanced, neither too much nor too little.
+This method maintains a balanced supply, neither too much nor too little.

 7. Train Your Team on Equipment Procedures